 Ryan Bingham is a corporate downsizing expert whose cherished life on the road is threatened just as he is on the cusp of reaching ten million frequent flyer miles, and just after he's met the frequent-traveller woman of his dreams.

-Sam Elliott has a small part as a pilot who personally congratulates Ryan on finally achieving his coveted mileage award.
-In a deleted scene on the DVD, there is a shot of the airline's promotional poster on a wall with a picture of Elliot as the airline pilot.
-Like many such posters, it includes a quote attributed to his character (Maynard Finch), but the name given after the quote is "Sam Elliot", NOT the character's name.
+Sam Elliott has a small part as a pilot, who personally congratulates Ryan on finally achieving his coveted mileage award.
+In a deleted scene on the DVD, there is a shot of the airline's promotional poster on a wall, with a picture of Elliott as the airline pilot.
+Like many such posters, it includes a quote attributed to his character (Maynard Finch), but the name given after the quote is "Sam Elliott", not the character's name.
 See more »

 See more »

 Over the end credits, the camera glides over the clouds.
 Much like the view from a plane.
 See more »

 I really liked the movie, it kind of invites you to bring your own wine.
 There's a lot of probing into modern life and relationships, and it's up to you what you take from the film and what you feel for each of the characters.
 I was quite grateful for having seen Reitman's Thank You For Smoking (2005) previously, because both movies are really arch in the way they set up people in thoroughly pariah job roles and then get you to warm to them.
 So it didn't really come as a shock to see Clooney as an HR consultant (Ryan Bingham) whose job is to fire people in redundancy exercises where the management are too yeller, instead it rated an amused and knowing eyebrow raise.